Muhlex/dfplayer-mp/README.md

-# DFPlayer Driver for MicroPython
+# DFPlayer Mini Driver for MicroPython

-This is a fully featured driver for the DFPlayer MP3 player by DFRobot.
+This is a fully featured driver for the DFPlayer Mini MP3 player by DFRobot.
 It also supports other manufacturer's versions of the module.

 ⚠️️ The API is meant to be used in conjunction with the `asyncio` library.